George John Dasch: Defection to the United States

 Dasch was unhappy with the Nazi regime.
 He eventually talked to one of his compatriots, a naturalized American citizen named Ernst Peter Burger, about defecting to the United States.
 Their plan was to surrender immediately to the FBI.
 Dasch ordered Burger to stay and keep an eye on the other German agents.
-On 15 June, Dasch called the FBI office in New York from a pay phone on the Upper West Side.
-The FBI agent did not believe his story, so Dasch hung up and took a train to Washington D.C. four days later and booked in at the Mayflower Hotel.
+On 15 June, Dasch called the FBI office in New York from a pay phone on the Upper West Side in New York City.
+The FBI agent did not believe his story, so Dasch hung up and took a train to Washington, D.C. four days later and checked in at the Mayflower Hotel.
 He then went to the FBI headquarters asking to speak to Hoover.
 Dasch tried to tell the truth to the FBI officials, but they did not believe his story.
 While Dasch was at FBI headquarters, the FBI sent agents to his hotel room, where they found $82,500 in cash (worth more than $1 million in 2017 U.S. dollars).

 Dasch was arrested and interrogated for eight days.
-He disclosed the locations of the other men in the sabotage operation including Burger.
-He revealed that the goals of the sabotage program had been to disrupt war industries and launch a wave of terror by planting explosives in railway stations, department stores, and public places.
-Armed with the information Dasch provided, the FBI arrested Burger and six other German agents within the following week.
+He disclosed the locations of the other men in the sabotage operation, including Burger.
+Dasch revealed that the goals of the sabotage program had been to disrupt war industries and launch a wave of terror by planting explosives in railway stations, department stores, and public places.
+Armed with the information Dasch provided, the FBI arrested Burger and six other German agents within the next week.
 The FBI withheld the true circumstances of their arrest prior to the trial of the eight men, including the fact that they did not actually consummate their plans of sabotage.